IraCalvo/PuzzleGame/README.md

 I learned the necessary skills to actually make the code for the puzzle as well as actually making the puzzle.

 what this project features:
-Player animation
+Player animation,
-Classic puzzles inspired by The Legend of Zelda
-Saving variables across scenes
+Classic puzzles inspired by The Legend of Zelda, Saving variables across scenes,
-Collision detection
+Collision detection,
-Interaction system
+Interaction system,
 Tilemaping